hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 Optional configuration options in the IBFT 2.0 genesis file are:

-* `messageQueueLimit` - Default is 1000.
-In very large networks with limited resources, increasing the message queue limit might help with message activity surges.
+* `messageQueueLimit` - In large networks with limited resources, increasing the message queue limit might help with message activity surges.
+The default is 1000.
-* `duplicateMesageLimit` - Default is 100.
-If the same node is retransmitting messages, increasing the duplicate message limit might reduce the number of retransmissions.
+* `duplicateMesageLimit` - If the same node is retransmitting messages, increasing the duplicate message limit might reduce the number of retransmissions.
 A value of two to three times the number of validators is usually enough.
+The default is 100.
-* `futureMessagesLimit` - Default is 1000.
-The future messages buffer holds IBFT 2.0 messages for a future chain height.
+* `futureMessagesLimit` - The future messages buffer holds IBFT 2.0 messages for a future chain height.
 For large networks, increasing the future messages limit might be useful.
+The default is 1000.
-* `futureMessagesMaxDistance` - Default is 10.
-Specifies the maximum height from the current chain height for buffering messages in the future messages buffer.
+* `futureMessagesMaxDistance` - The maximum height from the current chain height for buffering messages in the future messages buffer.
+The default is 10.

 ## Adding and removing validators